superfly/docs/flyctl/cmd/flyctl_ssh.md

-Use SSH to login to or run commands on VMs
+Use SSH to log into or run commands on Machines

 ## Usage
 ~~~